wp-sms/wp-sms/readme.txt

 You can buy the Pro pack version [through this link](http://wp-sms-pro.com/purchase/)

 = PHP v7, v8 Supports? =
 Yes!
-WP SMS is compatible with PHP version v5.6 up to v8
+WP-SMS is compatible with PHP version v5.6 up to v8

 = How to send SMS with PHP? =
 Use the below code to send SMS through PHP: